nicholaswmin/multi-leven/README.md

 The internal workings of matching mechanisms of AML/KYC systems should be kept confidential.

 For more information on this topic, the [FATF](https://www.fatf-gafi.org/en/the-fatf.html) has published a paper that lists and describes various methods of designing robust AML/KYC systems.
-You can find the paper here: [Opportunities and Challenges of New Technologies FOR AML/CFT](https://www.fatf-gafi.org/content/dam/fatf-gafi/guidance/Opportunities-Challenges-of-New-Technologies-for-AML-CFT.pdf.coredownload.pdf)
+You can find the paper here: [Opportunities and Challenges of New Technologies for AML/CFT](https://www.fatf-gafi.org/content/dam/fatf-gafi/guidance/Opportunities-Challenges-of-New-Technologies-for-AML-CFT.pdf.coredownload.pdf)

 ## License